-Today I’m off to London Town to speak at Save the Children’s second Blogging Conference.
-As well as joining with a whole host of other well-known and influential bloggers and You-Tubers to chat about blogging and video blogging, the conference aims to introduce some of the amazing work done by health workers around the world and highlight the massive gap in providing the right training, resources and support to people able to fill this vital role ahead of the UN Summit in New York this weekend.
+Today I’m off to London to speak at Save the Children’s second Blogging Conference.
+As well as joining with a whole host of other well-known and influential bloggers and You-Tubers to chat about blogging and video blogging, the conference aims to introduce people to some of the staggering work done by health workers around the world.
+Ahead of the UN Summit in New York this weekend, we want to highlight the gap in resources that exists that, if filled, would allow the right training, resources and support to be given to more people able to fill this vital role.

 It’s been just over a year since I travelled with Save the Children to visit their work in Bangladesh and blog and share my experiences via social media and news networks.
-It was a huge privilege to get to see first hand the sort of the thing we’ll be talking about today – how such simple things like vaccination programmes, health education, regular monitoring and check-ups to allow prevention and cure of easily treatable diseases such as upset tummies and pneumonia, and allowing malnutrition to be caught early, make SUCH a difference to communities living in extreme poverty.
-I got to meet some of the amazing women supporting communities in this way, walking on foot to help hundreds of families and have them introduce me to the beautiful children their work had saved, children like my Kai.
+It was a great privilege to get to see, first-hand, the sort of the thing we’ll be talking about today.
+I got to see the huge difference that simple things make to communities living in extreme poverty– things like vaccination programmes, health education, regular monitoring, and easy-to-access check-ups to allow prevention and cure of easily treatable diseases such as upset tummies and pneumonia, allowing malnutrition and other problems to be caught early.
+I got to meet in person some of the amazing women supporting communities in this way, walking on foot to help hundreds of families and I got to be introduced to some of the beautiful children their work had saved – children so similar to my own son, Kai.

 It’s been nearly two weeks since Save the Children’s Pass it On campaign launched and, blow me down with an industrial-strength rotary fan, you lot have been AMAZING!